What are ketones?

 - Frequent urination

-Symptoms that require more urgent assessment and/or treatment in hospital setting include:
+Symptoms that require medical attention or treatment in the hospital include:

 - Stomach pain